 That was good, wasn’t it?
 Enjoy the moment and make new Brazilian friends.
 Brazilians are very friendly and open minded people, so that it is very easy to start a conversation.

-In Brazil we always have some small snacks along with our drinks.
+In Brazil you always have some small snacks along with your drinks.
 In fact, this boteco you are in right now, Cana Benta, is the winner of having the best snacks in Parana (state).
 The delicious snack, called Bolovo, is made out of egg and meat.
 It then gets fried.